richardzhaoo/richardzhaoo/README.md

 ### Hi there, I'm [Richard]([https://richardzhaoo.github.io/PersonalWebsite/]) 👋

 I am a junior Computer Science student from the [University of Waterloo](https://uwaterloo.ca/), Canada.
-I am a seasoned full-stack developer and experienced with cloud & containerization technologies.
+I am a seasoned full-stack developer and experienced with cloud & AI/ML technologies.

  **I am open to**: